 Kaboodles Toy Store is an award-winning, locally owned, independent toy store.
 We’re toy experts!
 We carry all sorts of fun toys, from traditional and classic to downright zany!
 All our toys are staff-tested and approved by our amazing team.
-We have four locations including Point Grey Village, Granville Island, Cambie & 18th, and our newest location at Broadway & Macdonald The Kaboodles Store in Downtown Victoria is now owned by the former manager, and operates as a sister store under the same brand.
+We have three locations including Granville Island, Cambie & 18th, and our newest location in Kitsilano.
+The Kaboodles Store in Downtown Victoria is now owned by the former manager, and operates as a sister store under the same brand.

 Question: How are you supporting other local businesses?